A Compendium of Boat Hacking and Gonzo Engineering

 The problem with that is that it is not what we used to call “push technology” – I don’t know about you, but I am constantly forgetting to read the latest blog posts from interesting friends (even with RSS; I’m just in constant information overload).
 Blogs are superb for parking stuff on the web with a nice graphic flow of photos and linky goodness, but… except for die-hard fans… they are not ideal for staying in touch with a community.

 From 2011 to 2013, I produced what I thought was the perfect solution: a magazine-style PDF series that was available by subscription for $20/year.
-These were lovingly polished, and I ended up publishing 22 issues totaling 205 pages of material (back issues are in the Boat Hacking store).
-I am very happy with the results, and will be compiling them into an eBook with table of contents.
+These were lovingly polished, and I ended up publishing 22 issues totaling about 200 pages of material (the 192-page compilation book is in my store).
+I am very happy with the results, though it was a LOT of work.

 But deadlines came (and went!) without regard for the status of the projects, and dated issues don’t work well as stand-alone publications (single systems span multiple articles).
 I started to find them a burden, and announced an end to the series in April of 2013.
 Yet the readers are there, still just as curious, and a lot is going on at Nomadic Research Labs.
 What to do?